how-to-password-protect-your-wordpress-site

 password protect wordpress post

-This is the quickest method to password protect parts of your WordPress site, but it has its limitations and doesn’t always look very professional.
+Although this method is really quick and easy, it has its limitations and doesn’t always look very professional.

 example of page finished